Skip to content

 Among the most respected online nurse education programs, our CCNE-accredited SHU online degree features core knowledge in health care policy, practice and research plus nine specialized courses to prepare you as a nurse leader, educator and evaluator.

-Engage with expert faculty and work with a preceptor in two role immersions designed to apply theory to practice, and emerge ready for your CNL exam.
+Engage with expert faculty and work with a preceptor in three immersions designed to apply theory to practice, and be eligible to sit for the CNE exam.

 Admissions Estimator